steppi/steppi.github.io/_posts/2021-09-01-fermi-dirac.md

 research topic is less rich than they believe, but that logistic regression is a richer and more interesting method than they've imagined.

+The sections on statistical physics will likely appear to dwell too much on the basics for those already familiar with the subject and likewise for the sections on statisical machine learning.
+This was unfortunately difficult to avoid because my goal is that this post be accessible to people from both audiences.

 ### Review of Fermi-Dirac Statistics
 First let's give a brief introduction to the basics of [Fermi-Dirac statistics](https://en.wikipedia.org/wiki/Fermi%E2%80%93Dirac_statistics).
 I'll try to make the presentation accessible to those from a general mathematically